Watching The World Burn on Our Phones

 They lose all their empathy.

 They start talking about letting everyone live their own lives and getting back to normal.
-It's ironic, because after they transform, all a rhinoceros wants to do is chase everyone else down and turn them.
+It's ironic, because after they transform, all a rhinoceros wants to do is chase people down and turn them.

 Scholars have described the play as a metaphor for the spread of fascism, but it applies to a lot of situations these days.
 I never thought I'd live through something like that, and yet here we are.